Share on Facebook

 At Deldar Legal, our team has recovered over $500 million for injured clients across California.
 We understand the unique challenges that food delivery accident cases present, from identifying the right insurance policy to holding gig economy companies accountable.
 In this guide, we break down everything you need to know about your rights after a DoorDash or Uber Eats delivery accident in California.

-Why Food Delivery Accidents Are on the Rise in California
+Why Are Food Delivery Accidents So Common in California?

 The growth of app-based delivery services has put more drivers on California roads than ever before.
 DoorDash alone controls more than 60% of the U.S. food delivery market, with billions of orders completed each year.
 Uber Eats, Grubhub, and Instacart add millions more trips to an already congested road system.